How to Become a Surgeon

 Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Wondering how to become a surgeon?
-Here’s the complete breakdown of the timeline to become a surgeon.
+Here’s the complete breakdown of the timeline to be a surgeon.

 Are you considering a surgery specialization?
-Becoming a surgeon is challenging, but it’s certainly worth the hard work.
+The path toward being a surgeon is challenging, but it’s certainly worth the hard work.
 Surgeons are some of the highest-paid and most in-demand medical professionals globally.

 So how do you become a surgeon?
 Here’s the complete breakdown, including the timeline, steps, and more.
 Let’s get started!